jjdeprisco/JDRenderEngine/README.md

 1. Select your audio file from the RENDERAUDIO node.
 Note the length of your original audio file.
 2. Replace the Scene placeholders with your content
-3. Set any additional time for intro/outro in the addtime Math CHOP.
+3. Set any additional time for intro/outro in the "addtime" Math CHOP.
 Default is 300 frames (5 sec) for intro, and 300 frames for outro, totalling 600 frames.
 4. Set your scene time transitions in the "minsec" table provided.
 All the other tables are caluclated.
 5. Locate the scenepreview node and set it to view (handy for previewing on a second monitor to watch your render).
 6. Use Keyboard 2 key to reset all of the scripts.